The Wolf-Rayet binaries of the nitrogen sequence in the Large Magellanic Cloud: spectroscopy, orbital analysis, formation, and evolution: Comments on individual targets

-Since FMG03 have a much better phase coverage of the system, we adopted their orbital parameters.
+Since FMG03 have a much better phase coverage of the system, we adopt their orbital parameters.
 However, the secondary semi-amplitude $K_2$ could not be derived by FMG03, and is therefore adopted from the disentanglement procedure.
 This results in very low minimum masses of $2.4\,M_\odot$ for both components.
 This could only be compensated for by an inclination of $i{\approx 20}^\circ$ or smaller.
-However, better data would be necessary to constrain better the orbital parameters of the system.
+However, better data would be necessary to better constrain the orbital parameters of the system.

-From the disentangled spectra, we can derive approximate temperatures for the primary and secondary, of which the latter are some 15kK hotter than the former.
-The light ratio in this system was very difficult to derive because unique features that belong to the primary (e.g., N\,{\sc iv}\,$\lambda 4060$) or to the secondary (e.g., N\,{\sc iii}\,$\lambda \lambda 4634, 4641$) are sensitive to the mass-loss rates.
-Moreover, the possible presence of a ``step'' in the saturated resonance P-Cygni line C\,{\sc iv} in the UV is ambiguous owing to neighboring iron lines.
+From the disentangled spectra, we can derive approximate temperatures for the primary and secondary, the latter being some 15kK hotter than the former.
+The light ratio in this system was very difficult to derive, because unique features which belong to the primary (e.g., N\,{\sc iv}\,$\lambda 4060$) or to the secondary (e.g., N\,{\sc iii}\,$\lambda \lambda 4634, 4641$) are sensitive to the mass-loss rates.
+Moreover, the possible presence of a ``step'' in the saturated resonance P-Cygni line C\,{\sc iv} in the UV is ambiguous due to neighbouring iron lines.
 Therefore, the light ratios were determined primarily by calibrating the combined models with lines that typically show a global EW, such as the N\,{\sc iv}\,$\lambda 4060$ line.
-Clear emission excess in lines such as H$\delta$ and He\,{\sc i}\,$\lambda 5875$ stemming from WWC can be seen \citep[cf.][]{Shenar2017}.
-Based on our models, we reclassified the system to WN5(h) + WN6(h):(+abs).
+Clear emission excess in lines such as H$\delta$ and He\,{\sc i}\,$\lambda 5875$ stemming from WWC can be seen \citep[c.f.,][]{Shenar2017}.
+Based on our models, we reclassify the system to WN5(h) + WN6(h):(+abs).

 Given that BAT99\,32 is not only the shortest period WR binary in the LMC, but also potentially contains two WR stars as companions, we suggest that this system should be carefully observed and studied in the future.
 The system may be a promising candidate for an evolved GW progenitor undergoing CHE.
 Only a scenario in which both components evolve via CHE can provide a consistent fit to the derived parameters (Fig.\,\ref{fig:BAT32hrd}).
-However, considering the contradictory results found in this study (e.g., implausibly low orbital masses), we prefer to not overspeculate until the necessary data becomes available, and we therefore do not give an evolutionary solution to this system.
+However, considering the contradictory results found in this study (e.g., implausibly low orbital masses), we prefer to not overspeculate until the necessary data will become available, and we therefore do not give an evolutionary solution to this system.